dan-visioni/dan-visioni.github.io/_publications/2024-05-26-SG_commentary.md

 ---
-title: " A living assessment of different materials for stratospheric aerosol injection?Building bridges between model world and the messiness of realit"
+title: " A living assessment of different materials for stratospheric aerosol injection?Building bridges between model world and the messiness of reality"
 collection: publications
 permalink: /publication/2024-05-26-SG_commentary
 excerpt: 'In this invited commentary, we offer some suggestions about how to advance future SAI assessments including experimentations'